 We like to set the expectation with rental property owners to estimate 1.5x the rental amount to be used throughout the 12-month lease term on maintenance repairs.
 For example, if you have a rental property leasing for $1,500/mth, expect $2,250 to be used on the property upkeep.
 Now, again this depends on many variables.
 If you have a new construction single-family rental, you likely won’t have that much repair expenses.
 But if you have a 15-year old A/C unit in your rental property and it goes out, you’ll be well over that $2,250 reserve amount you set aside.
 But at least you’ll be prepared, and it won’t hurt your pocketbook too much if you do have that $2,250 in reserves.

-Now you might be wondering why your property management provider requires to have a maintenance reserve amount held in trust for your rental property.
+Now you might be wondering why your property management provider requires a maintenance reserve amount held in trust for your rental property.
 If you have prepared yourself properly and set aside reserves in your personal account.
 Why does my manager also need a reserve account?
 The management company holds this maintenance reserve account to handle any routine or emergency maintenance items that will be an owner expense.
 It’s there to make your rental property run more efficiently.
-If your management company didn’t have this, they would be calling you every time there is an issue requesting your CC information or for payment to the technician for fixing the $120 leaking sink.
+If your Orlando property management company didn’t have this, they would be calling you every time there is an issue requesting your CC information or for payment to the technician for fixing the $120 leaking sink.

 The management maintenance reserve account will also reduce your involvement in the day-to-day operations of owning an investment property.
 You hired a property manager for a purpose.
-A professional property management company will save you time, money, keep you compliant with local, state, and federal laws while reducing your involvement.
+A professional Orlando property management company will save you time, and money, and keep you compliant with local, state, and federal laws while reducing your involvement.
 If they needed to request funds on every maintenance request, you’d essentially be managing the property yourself.

 What Is A Standard Maintenance Amount Held By A Property Manager?